ishantchauhan710/DeskViewer/README.md

 **DeskViewer** is a cross platform remote desktop controlling application that allows users to access and control a remote computer from anywhere in the world

 ## About :dart:
-DeskViewer establishes a **peer-to-peer (P2P) connection** between 2 devices for enabling screen share and makes use of **websockets** to emit keyboard and mouse events.
-Additionally, the 2 peers can also talk to each other using realtime voice transmission!
+DeskViewer is a desktop app where once you enter the remote device's connection id you will start receiving the screen video and audio of the remote device on your computer.
+And once you start moving your mouse or pressing keystrokes on your keyboard, the changes will automatically be reflected in the remote's computer

 ## Demo
 Since the build size for .exe, .app and linux executable file exceeds over 200Mb, I have not uploaded the executable files in this repository.
 However, I have shared a video demo of this project in the link below.
 Additionally, I have also explained how you can easily generate an executable file of this project for windows, mac and linux!